hareshbaskaran/ChatWithPdf/README.md

     - Vector Store
     - Data Sink Paths (Optional, if stored in Docker Volumes)

+- Update Helper methods to be run from .env Configurations -> (not fixed yet in code)

 ## Design Features
 - Query Segregation :
     - User Query -> DB Query, LLM Query